Conditional placeholders

 - Sender property > Phone

-Fig. 18.
-Creating a condition that will apply to all users who have the Phone AD attribute defined.
+Fig. 19.
+Creating a condition that will apply to all users who have the Phone Entra ID attribute defined.

 - In the Placeholder value column, click the

-button and select: Message Sender > Phone & fax > Phone (Fig. 19.).
-That way, if a sender has the Phone attribute defined in Azure AD, this value will be inserted into an email signature.
+button and select: Message Sender > Phone & fax > Phone (Fig. 20.).
+That way, if a sender has the Phone attribute defined in Entra ID, this value will be inserted into an email signature or an auto reply.

-Fig. 19.
-Selecting the Phone attribute as the value for the first placeholder rule.

-- (Optional) If you also want the program to search for a phone number through other AD attributes (Mobile, Home phone, etc.) and insert whatever can be found into an email signature, you can add additional rules, as shown in Fig. 20.

 Fig. 20.
+Selecting the Phone attribute as the placeholder value.

+- (Optional) If you also want the program to search for a phone number through other Entra ID attributes (Mobile, Home phone, etc.) and insert whatever can be found, you can define additional conditional values, as shown in Fig. 21.

-Adding more rules to the conditional placeholder.
+Fig. 21.
+Adding more conditional values to the conditional placeholder.

 Important

-The rules are checked from the top to the bottom of the placeholder rules list, and the conditional placeholder will be replaced with the value of the first rule whose conditions are met.
+The conditional values are checked from top to bottom, and the conditional placeholder will be replaced with the first value whose conditions are met.

-button, select Plain text, and provide a phone number (e.g. company's generic phone number).
-This phone number will replace the conditional placeholder in an email signature in case none of conditions defined in placeholder rules were met (which means the sender has no phone number defined in any of the specified AD attributes).
+button, select Plain text and provide a phone number (e.g. the company's generic phone number).
+This phone number will replace the conditional placeholder in the email signature if none of the conditions defined for the conditional values are met (when the email sender has no phone number defined in the specified Entra ID attributes).

-Fig. 21.
-Providing the default placeholder value that will replace the placeholder if none of the conditions are met when an email is sent.
+Fig. 22.
+Providing the default value that will replace the placeholder if none of the conditional value conditions are met when an email is sent.

-- Click Save and then insert the conditional placeholder to your signature template.
+- Click SAVE and then insert the conditional placeholder to your signature template(s).

-- You can use the Signature preview button on the editor's ribbon to check what the placeholder will look like when inserted to an email sent by different users.
+- You can use the Signature preview functionality to check what the placeholder will look like when inserted to an email sent by different users.